nikhilraojl/op/README.md

 op test_proj -p | cd
 ```

-For auto complete you can add the below script to your powershell profile
+For auto complete in powershell you can add the below script profile
 ```powershell
 $PROJECTSPATH = "$HOME\Projects\"
 $IGNOREDIR = "$HOME\Projects\deploys*"